Gaza mortar barrage fired at Israel

 Israeli Prime Minister Benjamin Netanyahu said the Israeli military "will respond very forcefully" to the attacks, which he blamed on Gaza's ruling Hamas movement and the smaller Gaza-based militant group Islamic Jihad.

+Following the barrage, Israeli aircraft struck bases belonging to Hamas and Islamic Jihad, local residents said.

-The official news agency of the West Bank-based Palestinian Authority, Wafa, said Israel had fired at least 10 artillery shells at sites east of Gaza City after the first mortar attack, causing damage but no injuries.
+The official news agency of the West Bank-based Palestinian Authority, Wafa, said Israel had also fired at least 10 artillery shells at sites east of Gaza City after the first mortar attack, causing damage but no injuries.

-Hours earlier, militants in Gaza had fired a machine-gun at the Israel border town of Sderot, hitting houses and vehicles but causing no injuries, the IDF said.
+Hours earlier, machine-gun fire from Gaza hit houses and vehicle in the Israeli border town of Sderot, though without causing injuries, the IDF said.

-The upsurge in violence came after Israeli tank-fire killed four militants in Gaza in two separate incidents.
-A member of Hamas was killed on Monday amid an attempt to breach the border and carry out an attack, while on Sunday three members of Islamic Jihad were killed after placing an explosive device on the border fence, the IDF said.
+The upsurge in violence came after Israeli tank fire killed four militants in Gaza in two separate incidents at the start of the week.

+A member of Hamas was killed on Monday after Israeli soldiers caught a group attempting to breach the border and carry out an attack, while on Sunday three members of Islamic Jihad were killed after placing an explosive device on the border fence, the IDF said.

 The latest cross-border violence is some of the heaviest since a 50-day war between Israel and militants in Gaza in 2014.
 That followed an upsurge of rocket fire into Israel, and the killing by Israel of the commander of Hamas's military wing.